 Echocardiography is used to detect heart and heart valve function.
 It can detect areas of damaged muscle, leaky or blocked valves, or small holes or defects that one may have been born with.
 It is a bedside test that is like an extension of the doctor’s stethoscope.

 This test uses sound waves or ultrasound to image large to medium sized blood vessels.
 It can detect blockages or cholesterol build-up in arteries that feed the brain i.e. carotid arteries or abdomen/legs i.e. abdominal aorta.

 In addition to detecting blockages, vascular ultrasound can detect enlargement or aneurysms of the aorta that may develop in smokers or those with a family history.
-Both blockages and aneurysms can be routinely followed by vascular ultrasound to make sure there is no change or increase in size.
+Both blockages and aneurysms can be routinely followed by a vascular ultrasound to make sure there is no change or increase in size.
 If a blockage or aneurysm is significant, early surgical intervention may be warranted to prevent complications such as stroke or arterial tearing (dissection).
-Carotid ultrasound can also be used to detect early signs of cholesterol buildup that may warrant more aggressive prevention through diet, exercise and/or medicine.
+Carotid ultrasound can also be used to detect early signs of cholesterol buildup that may warrant more aggressive prevention through diet, exercise, and/or medicine.

 Electrocardiogram (EKG or ECG)

 An electrocardiogram (EKG or ECG) is a test that checks for problems with the electrical activity of your heart.
 An EKG shows the heart’s electrical activity as line tracings on paper.
 The spikes and dips in the tracings are called waves.